KateEllen/Rock-Paper-Scissors/README.md

 - def rules = Shows the rules
 - def get_user_choice = Gets the user's inputted choice.
 -  def get_computer_option = Generates the computer's choice.
-- def display_match_results = Display's player wins and computer wins.
+- def display_match_results = Display's and adds player wins and computer wins.
 - def who_won = Generates user/ comp symbol when option is chosen.
 Also adds score and shows appropriate message for wins/ losses/ ties.
 - def new_round = Calls functions to reset game and play again.
 - def play_again = Gives user option to play another round, if no is picked then it display's a goodbye message and shows the final score.